One, Big, Beautiful Bill: Impact on Philanthropy

 Excise tax on net investment income – Section 112022

-- Current law: Private foundations are subject to a 1.39% excise tax on net investment income.
+- Current law: Private foundations (other than exempt operating foundations) are subject to a 1.39% excise tax on net investment income.

-- What’s in the House’s version: The provision creates a tiered excise tax system:
+- What’s in the House-passed version: The provision creates a tiered excise tax system for private foundations (other than exempt operating foundations):

 - Foundations with assets below $50 million: 1.39%